-As a result of reduced revenues related to the COVID-19 pandemic, beginning in November 2020, Captivision Korea was unable to pay outstanding principal and interest in the amount of of \$9,848,168, equivalent to W12,748,749,522 due on a loan from the Korean Development Bank secured by Captivision Korea's office building and South Korean manufacturing facility, the land thereunder and the manufacturing equipment inside of Captivision Korea's South Korean manufacturing facility.
+As a result of reduced revenues related to the COVID-19 pandemic, beginning in November 2020, Captivision Korea was unable to pay outstanding principal and interest in the amount of \$9,\$48,168, equivalent to \$12,748,749,522 due on a loan from the Korean Development Bank secured by Captivision Korea's office building and South Korean manufacturing facility, the land thereunder and the manufacturing equipment inside of Captivision Korea's South Korean manufacturing facility.
 On May 28, 2021, the Korean Development Bank reclassified the loan as non-performing and transferred the loan and its rights thereunder to an asset securitization firm, UAMCO.
 UAMCO executed on the lien over the collateral and initiated an auction process.
-On September 26, 2022, Powergen, an IT consulting company that is majority-owned by Jeong-Kyu Lee, Mr. Ho-Joon Lee's brother, purchased the collateral, Captivision Korea's office building and South Korean manufacturing facility, the land thereunder and the manufacturing equipment inside of Captivision Korea's South Korean manufacturing facility, at auction for an aggregate amount of \$6,025,353, equivalent to W7,800,000,000 from UAMCO.
-On December 21, 2022, Captivision Korea entered into the Powergen Equipment Purchase Agreement, an asset purchase and sale agreement with Powergen, pursuant to which Captivision Korea repurchased from Powergen Captivision Korea's manufacturing equipment inside of its South Korean manufacturing facility for W1,509,653,642.
-On December 22, 2022, Captivision Korea entered into the Powergen Manufacturing Facility and Land Purchase Agreement, an asset purchase and sale agreement with Powergen Co, pursuant to which Captivision Korea repurchased from Powergen Captivision Korea's office building and South Korean manufacturing facility, the land thereunder for \$1,116,179, equivalent to W1,509,653,642.
+On September 26, 2022, Powergen, an IT consulting company that is majority-owned by Jeong- Kyu Lee, Mr. Ho-Joon Lee's brother, purchased the collateral, Captivision Korea's office building and South Korean manufacturing facility, the land thereunder and the manufacturing equipment inside of Captivision Korea's South Korean manufacturing facility, at auction for an aggregate amount of 6,025,353, equivalent to W7,800,000,000 from UAMCO.
+On December 21, 2022, Captivision Korea repurchased from Powergen Equipment Purchase Agreement, an asset purchase and sale agreement with Powergen, pursuant to which Captivision Korea repurchased from Powergen Captivision Korea's manufacturing equipment inside of its South Korean manufacturing facility for \$1,116,179, equivalent to W1,509,653,642.
+On December 22, 2022, Captivision Korea entered into the Powergen Manufacturing Facility and Land Purchase Agreement, an asset purchase and sale agreement with Powergen Co, pursuant to which Captivision Korea repurchased from Powergen Coptivision Korea's office building and South Korean manufacturing facility, the land thereunder for \$5,112,526, equivalent to W6,618,317,849.
 The transfer of Captivision Korea's assets from Powergen to Captivision Korea pursuant to the Powergen Purchase Agreements was completed on December 29, 2022.

 Also due to Captivision Korea's reduced revenues related to the COVID-19 pandemic, the persistent effects of the difficulties faced by Captivision Korea during the COVID-19 pandemic and ongoing capital constraints, Captivision Korea has been unable to repay and is overdue on, certain related party and other loans.
-See "Certain Relationships and Related Party Transactions-Certain Relationships and Related Party Transactions of Captivision Korea-Related Party Financings."
+See "Item 7.
+Major Shareholders and Related Party Transactions-B. Related Party Transactions-Certain Relationships and Related Party Transactions of Captivision Korea."

-Subsequent to December 31, 2022, Captivision Korea and Houng Ki Kim, Captivision Korea's co-founder, entered into a credit agreement dated January 2, 2023, that provides for a revolving line of credit to us in an amount of \$1,544,962, equivalent to W2,000,000,000, with interest accruing at an annual rate of 5% and with a maturity date of December 31, 2023.
-As of June 30, 2024 and December 31, 2023, an aggregate of \$923,849, equivalent to \text{\text{\text{\text{W}}}1,276,195,396} and \$68,129, equivalent to \text{\text{\text{\text{\text{\text{\text{W}}}8,195,396}}, excluding accrued interest was outstanding under the credit agreement.
+Subsequent to December 31, 2022, Captivision Korea and Houng Ki Kim, Captivision Korea's co-founder, entered into a credit agreement dated January 2, 2023, that provides for a revolving line of credit to Captivision Korea in an amount of \$1,544,962, equivalent to $\frac{1}{2}$ ,2000,000,000, with interest accruing at an annual rate of 5% and with a maturity date of December 31, 2023.
+As of June 30, 2024 and December 31, 2023, an aggregate of \$923,849, equivalent to $\frac{1}{2}$ ,276,195,396 and \$68,129, equivalent to $\frac{1}{2}$ ,88,195,396, excluding accrued interest was outstanding under the credit agreement.